Crumb Top Baking

 Cake batter in a glass bowl with a whisk.

-Overhead view of chocolate cake batter in a round pan inside an air fryer basket.
+Baked cake in a round pan inside an air fryer basket.

-Let cool for 10 minutes in the pan and then turn out onto a wire rack to cool completely.
+Step 4: Place the pan in the air fryer basket and air fry at 250F for 55-60 minutes.
+Let cool for 10 minutes and then turn out onto a wire rack to cool completely.

 Storage instructions